Memoirs of Lady Hyegyŏng

-The Memoirs of Lady Hyegyŏng is an autobiographical manuscript written by Lady Hyegyŏng of Joseon (6 August 1735 – 13 January 1816) that details her life during the years she was confined to Changgyeong Palace.
-The Memoirs of Lady Hyegyong, or its direct translation Records Written in Silence (Korean: Hanjungnok), is a collection of four autobiographical pieces written within the ten-year period 1795 to 1805, which depict her life before and after being chosen to marry Crown Prince Sado.
+The Memoirs of Lady Hyegyŏng is an autobiographical manuscript written by Lady Hyegyŏng (1735–1816) detailing her life during the years she lived in Changgyeonggung.
+It is a collection of four autobiographical pieces written within a ten-year period (1795 to 1805), which depict her life before and after being chosen to marry Crown Prince Sado.

-The Memoirs portray Crown Prince Sado's descent into violent madness until his execution by order of his father, King Yeongjo.
-Although Lady Hyegyong's descriptions of her husband's madness and execution are the best known parts of her work, each of the four pieces concentrates on a different aspect of her life and has a different political purpose.
-Her narratives are a primary historical source of the period.
+The memoirs famously depict Crown Prince Sado's descent into violent madness that led to his execution by order of his father, King Yeongjo.
+Although Lady Hyegyŏng's descriptions of her husband's madness and execution are the best known parts of her work, each of the four pieces concentrates on a different aspect of her life and has a different political purpose.
+Her narratives are a primary historical source for the period.
 They are also part of a wider body of Joseon female-authored works.

 Background

-For a woman of her time, Lady Hyegyong was well-educated, and the family of her birth, the Pungsan Hong, were scholars and public servants.
-The Memoirs of Lady Hyegyong displayed Lady Hyegyong's knowledge of the appropriate structure for literary works such as letters, court novels, and testimonials.
+Lady Hyegyŏng was well-educated for a woman of her time, as her natal family, the Pungsan Hong clan, had been scholars and court officials for generations.
+The Memoirs of Lady Hyegyŏng display her knowledge of the appropriate structure for literary works such as biographies, chronicles, and memorials.
 This knowledge permitted her to write about a realm of politics generally reserved for men.

-Lady Hyegyong as a Confucian wife was subject to her husband and her husband's family.
+Lady Hyegyŏng, as a Confucian wife, was subordinate to her husband and her husband's family.
 She stated that she could not say any "unjust" word about them without becoming "unable to avoid the most cruel death by the gods of Heaven".
 She acknowledged this in her fourth memoir, recording that she was "deeply indebted to [King Yeongjo]" and that "her devotion to [Crown Prince Sado] reaches as high as the Heavens".

-The Memoirs cannot be taken as accurate in every respect.
-JaHyun Kim Haboush was able to identify an inaccuracy in Lady Hyegyong's description of her younger brother's date of birth.
-According to Haboush, this might have been an attempt to protect her mother from criticism because the actual year her brother was born may suggest he was conceived when Lady Hyegyong's mother was in mourning for her mother and father-in-law.
+The memoirs cannot be taken as accurate in every respect.
+JaHyun Kim Haboush was able to identify an inaccuracy in Lady Hyegyŏng's mention of her younger brother's date of birth.
+According to Haboush, this might have been an attempt to protect her mother from criticism because the actual year her brother was born may suggest he was conceived when Lady Hyegyŏng's mother was in mourning.
 When a person was in mourning, they were supposed to be sexually abstinent.

 Structure

-The memoirs included four distinct pieces written respectively in 1795, 1801, 1802, and 1805.
+The memoirs include four distinct pieces written in 1795, 1801, 1802, and 1805, respectively.
 The earliest was the most personal and the following pieces gradually became directed to the public.

-The works detailed Lady Hyegyŏng's life during the years she was confined to Changgyeong Palace.
-They covered her marriage to Prince Sado, his descent into madness, and his death by decree of his father King Yeongjo.
 The memoirs have been translated into English by JaHyun Kim Haboush.